 The School of Nursing Investiture Ceremony immediately follows the University Commencement ceremony in May.
-It is at Investiture that each graduate is adorned or "invested" with the academic hood signifying completion of the master's degree.
+It is at Investiture that each graduate is adorned or "invested" with the academic hood signifying completion of the doctor of nursing practice degree.
 A reception for all the graduates and their families and friends follows the Investiture ceremony.
 Specific instructions concerning Commencement and Investiture are mailed to August, December, and May graduates during the month of March.